 - Ongoing Administration: The MEP sponsor handles the majority of the administrative tasks, including compliance with IRS and Department of Labor requirements, submitting required documents, and managing plan assets.

-There are benefits and drawbacks to each plan, and which may be "best" for you will depend on your business and your and your employees' needs.
-Different plans and accounts have different tax benefits, fees, required minimum distributions, contribution limits, and more.
-A trusted financial advisor like those at Correct Capital will be able to help you determine which plan works best for you and your team.
+There are advantages and disadvantages to each plan, and which may be "best" for you will depend on your business and your and your employees' needs.
+Different plans and accounts have different tax advantages, fees, required minimum distributions, contribution limits, and more.
+A renowned financial advisor like those at Correct Capital will be able to help you determine which plan works best for you and your team.

 Why You Should Set Up a Small Business Retirement Plan in Bridgeport, CT

-The particular, financial-based advantages to your Bridgeport, CT small business retirement plan will largely be based on the specific plan you choose.
-That said, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
-60% of employees responded to a survey stating it is a "very important" factor in how good they feel at their present employment, while employers also get tax breaks and can better attract and motivate employees.
-Below are some of the main benefits for both businesses and employees of having a small business retirement plan:
+The specific, financial-based benefits for your Bridgeport, CT small business retirement plan will largely be based on the specific plan you choose.
+However, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
+60% of workers responded to a survey saying it is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
+Companies and employees will both enjoy:

 Employee Benefits